University of the Third Age: United Kingdom

 Some groups in other countries affiliate to the Third Age Trust.
 For example, in Cyprus there are C3A (Cyprus Third Age) and P3A (Paphos Third Age).

-Central, Southern and Eastern Europe
+Central and Eastern Europe

 Some Central (and Eastern) European countries were introduced to the U3A quite early: Poland, Czech Republic (formerly part of Czechoslovakia) and Slovenia.
 The Slovenian University of the Third Age was started by two university professors in 1984 and has developed into a network of 40 universities over the entire country.
 The Italian University of the Third Age is called Università delle Tre Età (UNITRE) with several locations in the country.
-"UNITRE Milano", the university of the third age in Milan, provides courses as well as educational content such as on line courses and peer reviewed journal articles.
+"UNITRE Milano", the university of the third age in Milan, provides courses as well as educational content such as on line courses and peer-reviewed journal articles.